MicrosoftDocs/customer-insights/ci-docs/journeys/event-payment-gateway.md

   - enduser
 ---

-# Add a payment gateway to your event website
+# Add a payment gateway to your event website in outbound marketing

 [!INCLUDE[consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

+> [!IMPORTANT]
+> This article only applies to [outbound marketing](/dynamics365/marketing/user-guide).

 If you have one or more events where contacts must purchase a pass, then your contacts will probably appreciate being able to pay for their passes online while they are registering for the event on your event website.